Gynecological Care

 Uterine Prolapse

-• Inserting a pessary, which is a ring-like device that fits into the vagina and helps keep the cervix or uterus in place
+• A pessary, which is a ring-like device that fits into the vagina and helps keep the cervix or uterus in place

-• Avoiding soaps, lotions, and other products with fragrances or other allergens
+• Avoid scented soaps, lotions, and other products

 • Wearing cotton gloves at night to prevent scratching during sleep

-Vaginal bleeding after menopause can mean a serious health problem, including cancer.
-Tell your healthcare provider immediately.
-Do this even if the bleeding is very light and happens just once.
+Vaginal bleeding after menopause can be a sign of a serious health problem, including cancer.
+Contact a healthcare provider right away, even if the bleeding is very light or happens just once.

 Back To Top